What to Expect

-Participation in other extracurricular activities will most likely be minimal, and plans should be discussed with faculty advisers and group members before the beginning of the semester.
+Participation in extracurricular activities outside of the Chesapeake Semester will most likely be minimal.
+Plans should be discussed with faculty advisers and program management during application.

 This travel schedule will make participation in many extracurricular activities, on a regular basis, difficult or impossible.
 Athletes are still encouraged to apply, as program management will work with coaching staff to find an appropriate schedule.
 Detailed trip descriptions are outlined here.

 You should be prepared to rough it.

 Much of this program will be conducted outdoors, in varying terrain and weather conditions.
 Participants must be curious, open-minded, and prepared for adventure.
 A portion of your outdoor adventure will be spent camping, hiking, kayaking, and canoeing.
 At times, our field excursions will be physically and mentally rigorous.
 Not participating — outside of medical reasons or personal harm — is not an option.
 Students will learn how to be uncomfortable and happy at the same time.
-A full commitment to the Chesapeake Semester at the outset of the program is expected.
+Students must fully committed to the outdoor rigors of the Chesapeake Semester in order to succeed.

 Students will be supplied with a Chesapeake Semester Equipment List upon their acceptance into the program